Romániço is a planned language combining a simple grammar with a lexicon based on re-Latinized Romance.

 Questions?
 Ask Οὖτις!

 - Blueprints for Babel: Romániço.
-A summary of the language with critical review.
+A summary of an earlier incarnation of the language, with critical review.

 - Daughters of Esperanto.
 A survey of the various “Esperantidos” circa 2008 by Alan Libert.

-- Interlinguo: Romániço.
-A translation of part of this page into Interlinguo.
+- Neolatioglossi: Romániço.
+A translation of part of this site into Neolatioglossi.